Siddhartha17-git/ASAG_Model_exec1/README.md

 Automatic grading of student short answers using fine-tuned BERT + BiLSTM + Multi-Head Attention.

 Built as part of NLP course project.
-Reimplemented from [wuhan-1222/ASAG](https://github.com/wuhan-1222/ASAG) using HuggingFace Transformers + PyTorch.
+Implementation using HuggingFace Transformers + PyTorch.

 ---